 I am chairman of the Hinemihi Marae and led the 2019 delegation to London, that convinced the National Trust UK to return our precious Hinemihi carvings.
 I am also one of Tūhourangi’s elected trustees on the Te Arawa Lakes Trust.

 As a Tūhourangi Tribal Authority trustee, I am acutely aware that we have not yet achieved Equity, as an affiliate of Te Pūmautanga o Te Arawa.
 Equity is about gaining financial fairness and satisfaction from Te Arawa’s Treaty settlement.
 In particular, an account needs to be taken of our population, resources, the number and value of our claims.
+I am determined to help our people achieve Equity for the betterment of all of our people for generations to come.

 Allan Hamiora SKIPWITH